Code-Institute-Submissions/milestone-project-96/README.md

 * [Google Fonts](https://fonts.google.com/)
     * I used the following Google fonts for the project: Delius Swash Caps and Open Sans
 * [Favicon](https://favicon.io/)
-    * I used this website to create the favicon for the website and followed the steps on the Favicon website to learn how to add it to my code.
+    * I used this website to create the favicon for the website

 *Note: I also found [Stack Overflow](https://stackoverflow.com/), [W3C Schools](https://www.w3schools.com/) and [Start Bootstrap](https://startbootstrap.com/) helpful resources throughout the project, as well as the Code Institute Slack Community.